Counting large patterns in degenerate graphs: Preliminaries

 \marginnote{neighbourhood class} In the following we will need the concept of a \emph{neighbourhood class}.
 For a bipartite graph with sides~$S$, $T$ we partition~$T$ into sets such that $u,v \in T$ are in the same class iff $N(u) = N(v)$, that is, $u$ and~$v$ have exactly the same neighbours in~$S$.

-In the following we will make use of this simple observation about degenerate graphs and neighbourhood classes: \begin{replemma}{LemmaDegenNClasses}[\omitted] Let~$H = (S,T,E)$ be a bipartite $d$-degenerate graph.
-Then the number of vertices in~$T$ of degree at least~$d$ is at most~$d|S|$ and the number of neighbourhood classes in~$T$ is at most~$4|S|^d$. \end{replemma}
+In the following we will make use of this simple observation about degenerate graphs and neighbourhood classes: \begin{lemma} Let~$H = (S,T,E)$ be a bipartite $d$-degenerate graph.
+Then the number of vertices in~$T$ of degree at least~$d$ is at most~$d|S|$ and the number of neighbourhood classes in~$T$ is at most~$4|S|^d$. \end{lemma} \begin{proof} Let~$\H$ be a $d$-degenerate ordering of~$H$ and partition~$T$ into the two sets~$T_r \defeq \{t \in T \mid t >_{\H} \max S\}$ and~$T_l \defeq T \setminus T_r$.
+Note that each vertex in~$T_l$ has at most~$d$ neighbours in~$S$, thus the number of vertices in~$T$ of degree at least~$d$ is at most~$|T_l|$.
+Since~$T_l \subseteq N^-{\H}[S]$ and the latter has size at most~$d|S|$, the first statement holds.